stephaniecrocker91/rock-paper-scissors/README.md

 The initial homepage consists of:

 * The header, containing the name of the game: Rock, Paper, Scissors.
 It is clearly displayed at the top of the page in bright, large, fun contrasting styling.
 * An image of three hand symbols representing rock, paper and scissors.
-They are minimalistic and complemtory to the page's fun, bold, simplistic styling.
+They are minimalistic and complementory to the page's fun, bold, simplistic styling.
 * A small form where the Player will be required to submit their name.
 The form will not submit without this information.
 The submit button is styled in the same colors as the header and it reads "Let's rock!".